- GERMANY ||

 Let’s cut to the chase - Berlin is basically gay heaven on Earth.
 The city’s anything-goes attitude and vibrant LGBTQ+ friendly atmosphere make it one of Europe’s most welcoming destinations for queer travelers.
 Whether you’re into the wild parties of Berghain (good luck getting in, honey! 😉) or prefer low-key meetups at Möbel Olfe, there’s something for everyone here.

-How can gay newcomers find their footing in Berlin?
+How can LGBTQ+ newcomers navigate and settle into life in Berlin?

 Getting started in Berlin’s gay scene isn’t rocket science, but it does help to know a few things.
 First up, download those apps!
-Grindr, Scruff, and Planet Romeo are all popular here, but Germans tend to prefer Planet Romeo - it’s like their digital gay headquarters.
+Grindr, Scruff, and Planet Romeo are all popular here.

 Want to meet people IRL?
 Hit up some regular queer events like Cocktail d’Amore or Buttons.
 And don’t worry if you don’t speak German - Berlin’s queer scene is super international, and English is widely spoken.

-Pro tip: joining LGBTQ+ sports groups or social clubs is a great way to make friends without the pressure of the party scene.
+Our tip: If you are staying more long-term, joining LGBTQ+ sports groups or social clubs is a great way to make friends without the pressure of the party scene.

-What’s the dating and social life like for gay people in Berlin?
+What’s dating and social life like for gay people in Berlin?

 Dating in Berlin is… interesting.
 The city’s open-minded dating culture can be liberating or overwhelming, depending on your perspective.
 Don’t be surprised if someone asks about your kinks before your name - it’s just Berlin being Berlin!